astorDev/archi/dotnet-config-sources/index.md

 We'll get the `Connected!` response!
 Notice the `- CONNECTIONSTRINGS__DB=Host=db;Port=5432;Username=postgres;Password=postgres`.
 That's how we propagated environment variables from docker to the .NET app.

-> 💪 The cool thing about it is that we don't leak any docker-specific detail (like the internal network DNS name `db`).
+> 💪 The cool thing about it is that we don't leak any docker-specific detail (like the docker internal network domain name `db`).

 ## Onboard Developers with LaunchSettings

-One thing we've lost when we moved from AppSettings to Environment Variables is the ability of a developer to Run the app for Debug, by just `dotnet run`.
+One thing we've lost when we moved from AppSettings to Environment Variables is the ability of a developer to run the app for debugging, by just using `dotnet run`.
 Let's get this back!
 The first thing we need to do is to provide developers with a simple way to deploy just the infrastructure services.
-This can be achieved by docker compose [Service Profiles](https://docs.docker.com/compose/profiles/).
+This can be achieved by docker compose [service profiles](https://docs.docker.com/compose/profiles/).
 If we add profile `full` to the app service, like this:

 ```yaml
 name: confitecture